mwherman2000/indy-arm/README.md

 32. The Cloud Wallet is a cloud or server-based technology component that supports the Cloud Agent App’s requirements (31) for managing actual self-sovereign identities it owns.
 33. Cloud Agent App 2 is an example of another Cloud Agent App in the ecosystem.
 Communication between Cloud Agent Apps takes place using the Indy Agent-to-Agent Protocol (A2A Protocol) (34).
 34. The Indy Agent-to-Agent Protocol (A2A Protocol) is the protocol used for communication between Edge Agent Apps (24) and (26) and Cloud Agent Nodes (31) and (33).
-35. Ledge Agent Nodes support the requirements of Edge Agent (24) and Cloud Agent (31) applications for persisting, managing, and interacting with DID Documents (16) persisted to the Indy Ledger (36) and (17).
+35. Ledge Agent Nodes support the requirements of Edge Agent (24) and Cloud Agent (31) applications for persisting, managing, and interacting with DID Documents (16) persisted to the VDR (36) and (17).
-36. Local Ledger State (Replica) is the distributed ledger technology that supports the persistence, management of DID Documents (16) persisted to the ledger as Indy NYM and ATTRIB transactions (17).
+36.Verifiable Data Registry (VDR) (replica) is the distributed ledger technology that supports the persistence, management of DID Documents (16) persisted to the ledger as Indy NYM and ATTRIB transactions (17).
 37. Ledge Agent Node 2 is an example of another Ledge Agent Node in the ecosystem.
-Communication between Ledge Agent Nodes takes place using the Indy Ledger-to-Ledger Protocol (38).
+Communication between Ledge Agent Nodes takes place using the Indy Ledger-to-Ledger Protocol (39).
-38. Local Ledger State (Replica) is the distributed ledger technology that supports the persistence, management of DID Documents (16) persisted to the ledger as Indy NYM and ATTRIB transactions (17).
+38.Verifiable Data Registry (VDR) (replica) is the distributed ledger technology that supports the persistence, management of DID Documents (16) persisted to the ledger as Indy NYM and ATTRIB transactions (17).
 39. The Indy Ledger-to-Ledger Protocol is the protocol used for communication between Ledger Nodes (35) and (37).
 40. Credential Registry Agent Node is a repository for persisting, managing, and interacting with Verified Credentials.
 It’s implementation is based on technologies similar to those used to implement Cloud Edge Agents.
-41. DID Resolver Lightweight Node is a component that is used by Edge Agent (24) and Cloud Agent (31) applications to resolve a id (DID) (13) into a specific DID Document (16) (assuming the DID Document has been persisted to the Indy Ledger (36) and (17)).
-The DID Resolver Lightweight Node relies on a Ledger Node (35) and (37) to gain access to the Indy Transactions (17) on the Indy Ledger (36).
+41. DID Resolver Lightweight Node is a component that is used by Edge Agent (24) and Cloud Agent (31) applications to resolve a id (DID) (13) into a specific DID Document (16) (assuming the DID Document has been persisted to the VDR (36), (38) and (17)).
+The DID Resolver Lightweight Node relies on a Ledger Node (35) and (37) to gain access to the Indy Transactions (17) on the VDR (36) and (38).
 The DID Document is returned as an attribute of a DID Resolver Response (43) a the DID Resolver Node.
 42. The DID Resolver Response is returned by the DID Resolver Lightweight Node (40) in response to a request to resolve a particular id (DID).
-The DID Resolver Response contains a didDocument attribute that, in turn, contains the corresponding DID Document (16) (assuming the DID Document exists on the Indy Ledger (36), (42) and (17)).
+The DID Resolver Response contains a didDocument attribute that, in turn, contains the corresponding DID Document (16) (assuming the DID Document exists on the VDR (36), (38) and (17)).
 43. The DIF Universal-Resolver Project distribution is used to implement the DID Resolver Lightweight Node (41) functionality.
 44. **Application Layer – DID Data Model** captures the key application-level model elements related to DIDs such as SEND_NYM Message (45).
 45. A SEND_NYM message is used to create a Verifiable DID on the Ledger (17)